FarronF/limerick-council-meetings/meetings/2018/05/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 11th April 2018.md

 10.

-Question submitted by Councillor J. Scanlan---
+Question submitted by Councillor J. Scanlan
+---
 6

 ***I will ask at the next Meeting when resurfacing works will be undertaken to the approach***